Football Today

 Speaking after the game, Silva refused to hold back his frustration at the refereeing decisions, particularly the failure to award a penalty.

-The defeat leaves Fulham 10th in the Premier League table with eight points collected from their opening six fixtures of the campaign.
+The defeat leaves Fulham tenth in the Premier League table with eight points after six matches.

-Silva and his players will now aim to bounce back in their upcoming league fixtures to stay within reach of the top half.
+Silva and his players will now aim to bounce back in their upcoming league fixtures to stay within reach of the top half of the standings.